springuser2014/telephony/README.md

 Hi!

 That's my personal project on university classes, so be careful while you use it for your own.
-It's very experimental and I am just a student ;-)
+It's very experimental and I don't take responsibility for using it ;-)

+# Features

 It's quite simple app for managing products in electronic products store.

-# Features

 Main features includes:

 - Managing products in stores
-- Managing stores, users (admins, workers),  credentials
+- Managing stores, users (admins, workers, etc) and theirs credentials
 - Managing deliveries, sales and reclamations

 # Prerequisities

+Installed basic stuff from Java world:

-Installed Java 1.6 >= and Maven 2
+- Java 1.6 >=

-# Technologies
+- Maven 2

+To prepare completed development environment we also need:

+- PostgreSQL database >= 8.4
+- Tomcat 6.
+(0.36) server

-Used tech stuff:
+## Used technologies

 - Google web Toolkit 2.5
 - SmartGWT 3.1